open-mmlab/mmpose/docs/en/user_guides/mixed_datasets.md

 ### Adjust the sampling ratio of each sub dataset

-In `CombinedDataset`, we provide the `sample_ratio_factor` argument to adjust the sampling ratio of each sub dataset.
+In [CombinedDataset](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/dataset_wrappers.py#L15), we provide the `sample_ratio_factor` argument to adjust the sampling ratio of each sub dataset.

 For example: